Alexander (1799 ship): Career

 The Slave Trade Act 1807 made it illegal for British vessels to engage in the slave trade.
-The Act took effect on 1 May 1807, so Alexander's last voyage was still legal as she had cleared customs outward bound in February.
+The Act took effect on 1 May 1807, so Alexander's last voyage was still legal as she had received clearance to sail outward bound in February.

 Fate

 Alexander, Ward, master, was last listed in 1808 in LR, and in 1809 in the Register of Shipping.